 Through the Animal Epidemics Act B.E.
-2499 (1956), the Department of Livestock Development (DLD) of the Ministry of Agriculture and Cooperatives directly monitors the importation of meat.
-An import permit from DLD is required for these products, whether frozen or chilled.
+2558 (2015), the Department of Livestock Development (DLD) of the Ministry of Agriculture and Cooperatives directly monitors the importation of meat.
+Prior to September 9, 2018, an import permit from DLD is required only for frozen or chilled meat.
+However, the Ministry of Agriculture and Cooperatives' July 10, 2018 ministerial notification titled "Determination of Cooked Foods Which Are Processed or Cooked Products and Derived from Animal Carcasses as Defined in Animal Epidemic Act B.E.
+2558 (A.D.
+2015), B.E.
+2561 (A.D.
+2018)" now requires that, beginning on September 9, 2018, an import permit for all cooked foods made or derived from animal carcass, including sausage, ham, bacon, smoked meat products, pickled meat products, cured meat products, honey and related products, and salty/processed eggs and egg yolk, is needed.
 Prior to importation, an application for a permit should be completed and submitted to the Animal Quarantine Station at the port of entry where the products will be shipped, whether by air or by sea.
-Also, a health certificate is needed.
+DLD also requires a health certificate.
 Upon entry, the Animal Quarantine Station must inspect the products prior to release by the Thai Customs.
-Generally, a U.S. health certificate is acceptable.
 However, the DLD may re-inspect imported meat and livestock on a random basis as they enter Thailand.

-The DLD also collects import permit fees on uncooked red meat, poultry, and meat offal, mainly to protect domestic producers.
-The Ministry of Agriculture and Cooperatives (MOAC) announced that effective October 17, 2016, the inspection fees for the trading and importation/exportation of animal and animal products will change.
-Inspection fees (called import permit fees in the notification) for imported edible uncooked meat for food or feed production are currently 7 baht/kilogram (\$200/metric ton), and 3 baht/kg (\$86/MT) for imported inedible uncooked meat carcasses.
+The DLD also collects import permit fees on uncooked red meat, poultry, and meat offal.
+According to the ministerial rule titled "Determination of Fee Rates and Waiver of Fees According to Animal Epidemic Act B.E.
+2559 (A.D.
+2016)", effective on October 17, 2016, the import permit fees for edible uncooked meat for food or feed production are 7 baht/kilogram (kg) (U.S.\$220/metric ton), and 3 baht/kg (U.S. \$95/MT) for imported inedible uncooked meat carcasses.